 SHOW: Continuing to give users a taste of EdLab, this would be a section to highlight our recent and upcoming activities and featured content.

 TELL: Now that users have tried out what we have to offer and have seen what we can do, we wanted to tell them a little more about us in this section.
-Thus completely flipping what the site was initially.

 New landing page design: